dm-istomin/dm-istomin.github.io/_posts/2016-04-19-nifty-trick-for-tailing-a-file.md

 ---
-title: Nifty Bash Function for Watching a File and Beeping on a Match
+title: Nifty Trick for Tailing a File
 updated: 2016-04-19 23:17
 ---